 This is a transcript of part two of my commentary on chapter one of Jacques Derrida’s Given Time: 1.
 Counterfeit Money; presented at the first meeting of the Art & Theory Reading Group’s “Art as Gift” project, 26th January, 2017, at Wollaton Street Studios.
 You can read my introduction to this presentation here.
 Part two of my commentary on chapter one can be read here, part three, here.
 Further blog posts on the following chapters of “Given Time” are listed in chronological order in the “Art as Gift Post Index” on the right.

 Derek Hampson, convenor Art & Theory Reading Group

 How should we read Jacques Derrida’s Given Time, a text that seems to defy standard approaches?
 Central to its understanding is to be aware of the need for a close reading of a text in which its subjects, the gift and time and their “impossibility,” are embedded in its structure.
 These subjects are given, made visible, by the introduction and development of themes through which they can be understood.
 These themes: the circle, the economic, the possible etc. are both written about and demonstrated within the text’s structure.

 As I said Derrida characterises both the gift and time as the impossible, how can we understand this?
 Let us follow Derrida’s argument, starting on page 6, following the epigraph, where he begins with an immediate reference to the impossible when he says: “Let us begin with the impossible.”
-What is referred to here is the first part of the work’s title, “Given Time,” in which the gift and time are brought together, and the difficulty to come of joining them, asking: “What can time have to do with the gift?
+What is referred to here is the work’s title, “Given Time,” in which the gift and time are brought together, and the difficulty to come of joining them, asking: “What can time have to do with the gift?
 We mean: what would there be to see in that?”
 (6)